Cindy Vela: Exhibit B5

 Vela appeared in the short film Exhibit-B5 directed by Kyle Rankin and co-starring Corin Nemec and Mircea Monroe.
 In the film Vela is shown being hit by a car after being "pranked" by her roommate.
 The film was shared widely on social media as being real.
 The video was covered by MSNBC Caught on Camera, for which Vela gave an interview.
 In an interview with Herald de Paris, Vela states that she realised the impact of Exhibit B-5 when she began to be asked for interviews from foreign media outlets.

 Modeling career

 Vela has taken part in several modeling campaigns.
 She appeared on boxes of Special K in Mexico, Colombia and Puerto Rico.
 She was handpicked for the campaign by designer Ximena Valero.

 She appeared in campaigns for Motorola, OPI Products and Wells Fargo.
 She was a cover girl for Bella Petite and L'Estilo magazine.

 Personal life

-Vela is a trained saxophonist and a fan of Harry Potter.
-Her brother Freddy is a local news and weather anchor in the Rio Grande Valley.
+Vela is a trained saxophonist.
 Vela began dating actor Kiefer Sutherland in 2014.
 They kept their relationship private up until 2017.
-Vela goes with Sutherland and his band on tour promoting his album Down in a Hole.
+Vela toured with Sutherland and his band to promote his album Down in a Hole.
 Vela and Sutherland became engaged in 2017.
 As of 2019, Vela resides in Toluca Lake, Los Angeles, with Sutherland.